cfu288/mere-medical/apps/docs/blog/2023-03-07-customize-mere-with-plugins.md

 ## What needs to change with CDS hooks to work with Personal Health Records

-Based on some of the limitations we discussed above, I'd suggest the following updates to the CDS specification:
+Based on the limitations discussed above, I'd suggest the following updates to the CDS specification:

 #### Updating the `hook` Field to handle PHR use cases